 This might sound obvious, but some sales reps assume that they can dress more casually during remote sales calls than they would in-person because they’re working from home.
 That’s not the case.

 Dress like you would for an in-person meeting.
 Your viewers will appreciate your effort to appear professional and well-groomed during your presentation.

 You’ve probably had some practice conducting remote meetings by now, but don’t assume that your attendees have that same level of experience.

-When you send out your meeting invite, include instructions for how to enter the meeting password, join audio using their computer, or use the dial-in phone number.
-Briefly review with your participants how they can mute and unmute their microphones, use the chat feature (if you want them to), and other basics that will help them participate in the discussion.
+When you send out your meeting invite, include instructions for entering the meeting password, joining audio using their computer, or using the dial-in phone number.
+Briefly review with your participants how they can mute and unmute their microphones, use the chat feature (if you want them to), and other basics to help them participate in the discussion.